Students

 Repeating Courses

-I have to repeat a course.
+I have to repeat a course with a lecture and laboratory component.
 I previously passed the laboratory but not the lecture.
 Do I need to repeat the laboratory?

-No, as long as you received a satisfactory mark (determined by the laboratory director) for the laboratory, you do not need to re-take the laboratory.
-Just register for a lecture section.
-A faculty member will review all registrations and will see that you have registered this way, and will register you in the XMT (exempt) laboratory section.
-The previous grade in the laboratory will be reused.
+No, as long as you received a satisfactory mark (determined by the laboratory director) for the laboratory, you do not need to retake the laboratory component.

 It is a Faculty of Science regulation that students may NOT repeat a course for higher standing.
 If you are registered in a chemistry course in order to obtain higher standing, YOU WILL BE DROPPED FROM THE COURSE WITHOUT NOTIFICATION.